DevSidd2006/postal/README.md

 ## Contributing

 Contributions of every size are appreciated, from typo fixes to new tools and sub-agents.
-Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started, and check the [open issues](https://github.com/andrefetch/postal/issues) for something to pick up.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started, and check the [open issues](https://github.com/andrefetch/postal/issues) for something to pick up!

 If Postal is useful to you, **a star on the repo genuinely helps** the project reach more developers. ⭐